Get insider access

 Not Curved

-The ASUS ProArt PA278CV has a similar design to its predecessor.
-It's simple and boxy with thin bezels on three sides.
+The ASUS ProArt PA278CV has a simple design with thin bezels on three sides.
+The monitor itself is black, while the stand is gray.
 The bottom bezel has a built-in ruler along the edge of the screen to aid in photo editing and content creation.

 Design